PREVENT: An Unsupervised Approach to Predict Software Failures in Production

-\textit{RQ3} evaluates the contribution of the synergetic combination of the State classifier and Anomaly ranker, to skim false alarms that derive from ranking anomalous KPIs in non-anomalous states.
-We evaluate the contribution of combining State classifier and Anomaly ranker by comparing both \preventEnergy and \preventAnomaly with \loud, the Anomaly ranker component standalone that locates faults failures for any state, by referring to the improved approach that we integrated in the \prevent Anomaly ranker.
+\textit{RQ3} evaluates the contribution of the synergetic combination of the State classifier and Anomaly ranker, to skim the false alarms that derive from ranking anomalous KPIs in either non-anomalous states or non-anomalous components.
+We evaluate the contribution of combining State classifier and Anomaly ranker by comparing both \textsc{Prevent$_A$}\xspace and \textsc{Prevent$_E$}\xspace with \textsc{Loud}\xspace, the Anomaly ranker component standalone that locates faults failures for any state, by referring to the improved approach that we integrated in the \textsc{Prevent}\xspace Anomaly ranker.